Jasonjys/emberTasks/README.md

 ## Thoughts

-* add location for each task(can have a toggle button to turn it on or off when user creates now task)
+* add location for each task(can have a toggle button to turn it on or off when user creates new task)
 * add checkbox and background color to show each task's current state.
 For example a checked task will have a backgrund color of green which means this task is done and an unchecked task will show a background color of red to indicate this task is still on going.
 * add count down timer for tasks